SYNOPSIS

 (such as the infamous flea market ads promising anything

 and everything).
-Tales Of Suspense #88 really featured it all.
+Tales Of Suspense #88 really

-home training" in all kinds of trades, along with a
+promising "from home training" in all kinds of

-full page ad offering a "second chance for High
+trades, along with a full page ad offering a "second

-School dropouts to get diplomas".
-Are we
+chance for High School dropouts to get diplomas".

-1960s and early 1970s could be found up and down in
+the late 1960s and early 1970s could be found up and down

-newspaper ads and even on matchboxes.
+in newspaper ads and even on matchboxes.
 Somewhat more

 interesting, at least to younger and teenage readers,